jordanisaacs/neovim-flake/README.md

 **Formatting**

-rnix provides builtin formatting with [nixpkgs-fmt](https://github.com/nix-community/nixpkgs-fmt)
+rnix provides builtin formatting with [nixpkgs-fmt](https://github.com/nix-community/nixpkgs-fmt) but it is disabled and I am instead using null-ls with [alejandra](https://github.com/kamadorueda/alejandra)

 ### SQL